LOOK: ‘Golden Girls’ pop-up restaurant opens in NYC

 The pop-up was created by the New York Bucket List, the company that previously opened noted pop-ups inspired by “Saved by the Bell” and “Beverly Hills 90210.”

-If you’re not able to make it to New York for the golden limited run, don’t worry — the company says it’s expected to tour in the Miami, San Francisco and Chicago areas.
-Additionally, Bucket List CEO and founder Andy Lederman says more opportunities for pop culture-inspired dining experiences are in the works.
+If you’re not able to make it to New York for the golden limited run, don’t worry — the company says it’s expected to tour in the Miami, San Francisco, and Chicago areas.
+Additionally, Bucket List CEO and founder Andy Lederman say more opportunities for pop culture-inspired dining experiences are in the works.

 “This is just the beginning,” said Lederman.
 “We plan to bring many more of our original and partner experiences (working alongside the best event producers) to life across the country very soon.”